Jason Langer

 LACP: What classes do you teach at LACP?

-JL: None so far!
-My experience in teaching comes from teaching at the Academy of Art University, San Francisco (12 years), Newspace for Photography (Portland), Santa Fe Workshops and Medium San Diego.
-I look forward to teaching for LACP.
+JL: “Our Inner Monologue” I also have experience teaching at the Academy of Art University, San Francisco (12 years), Newspace for Photography (Portland), Santa Fe Workshops and Medium San Diego.

 LACP: What do you love most about teaching?